emmettbutler/twine-as3/README.md

 twine-as3 is a set of classes used to import stories written in [twine](http://www.gimcrackd.com/etc/src/) to Actionscript 3 data structures.
-With this, you can easily prototype story-based games in twine and import those storis into flash-based games, including [flixel](http://www.flixel.org/) projects.
+With this, you can easily prototype story-based games in twine and import those stories into flash-based games, including [flixel](http://www.flixel.org/) projects.

 Formatting twine stories for import is a multi-step process: